johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Qiang Liu is a R&D Director at RealAI, a startup in China.
-He leads the company’s machine learning team to work on AutoML and Explainable AI.
+Qiang Liu is a Co-Founder and R&D Director at RealAI, a startup in China.
+He leads the company’s machine learning team to work on AutoML and Explainable AI, for dilivering products on FinTech.
 He is also a Postdoctoral Researcher at Tsinghua University, working with Prof. [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml).

 Before that, he received his PhD degree from Institute of Automation, Chinese Academy of Sciences (CASIA), advised by Prof. [Liang Wang](https://scholar.google.com/citations?user=8kzzUboAAAAJ) and Prof. [Shu Wu](http://www.shuwu.name/).
 During his PhD, he mainly focused on Recommender Systems and Text Mining.
 He was also an intern at Microsoft Research Asia (MSRA), under the supervision of Dr. [Xing Xie](https://www.microsoft.com/en-us/research/people/xingx/?from=http%3A%2F%2Fresearch.microsoft.com%2Fusers%2Fxingx) and Dr. [Fuzheng Zhang](https://zhfzhmsra.github.io/).